melexis-fir/mlx90641-driver-devicetree-py/README.md

 ### Running the driver demo

-* Connect the EVB to your PC.
+* Connect the MLX90641 on the I2C bus of the SBC.
-* pen a terminal and run following command:
+* Open a terminal and run following command:

 ```bash
 mlx90641-dump-devicetree /dev/i2c-1